 You can receive a scholarship for tuition and mandatory fees worth up to $5,000 per year.
 The most you can receive for all the years you are eligible is $20,000.

-- Permanent injury with an impairment rating
+- Sustained a permanent injury with an impairment rating

 You can use the scholarship for any public post-secondary institution in Tennessee that has been designated by T.C.A. § 50-6-208(j).
 You can also use it for any business that is contracted with the state for vocational training or assessment, job analysis, employment training or general education services.